Sidmouth Tourist Information Centre, Ham Lane, Sidmouth, EX10 8XR

 People who have visited Sidmouth once generally return again and again.
 Its old world charm is enchanting.

 The main headquarters and intake centre of the Donkey Sanctuary are located at Slade House Farm near Sidmouth, just off the South West Coast Path.
 There are no commercial attractions at the Sanctuary, just gently rolling countryside with walks around the fields where you can meet the donkeys.
-Follow the link for directions to the Donkey Sanctuary
+Use the following link for more information about the Sidmouth Donkey Sanctuary.

 By Foot: Accessible via the South West Coast Path which runs along the entire length of the Jurassic Coast.

 By Bus: There is a regular bus service from Exeter bus station to Sidmouth.
 In summer the bus service meets certain main trains at Honiton railway station but visitors are advised to consult Stagecoach.
 Tel: 01392 427711, or your local railway station for details.
 Find out more about the Jurassic Coast Bus Service or contact Traveline on tel: 0870 6082608 or visit Traveline for further information.